Matty-El/velo-route/README.md

 #### IT Users

--   As an IT user, I want to be create, edit and delete cycling route, cycling tip and difficulty level categories.
+-   As an IT user, I want to be able to create, edit and delete cycling route, cycling tip and difficulty level categories so that I can make updates to the database when new categories are required.

 ### Structure